surniaulula/wpsso/readme.txt

 * **Bugfixes**
 	* None.
 * **Developer Notes**
-	* URL shortening libraries have been to the WPSSO Core Standard edition.
+	* URL shortening libraries have been moved to the WPSSO Core Standard edition.
 	* Removed support for the WPSSO_PHP_CURL_DISABLE constant.
 * **Requires At Least**
 	* PHP v7.2.